niyazovdaulet/RecipeBook/README.md

   - **CollectionViewCells**: Custom cells for displaying categories and dishes in collection views.
   - **TableViewCells**: Custom cells for displaying dishes in table views.
   - **CardView**: A custom view for displaying cards with shadow effects.
->>>>>>> 2a3a5c3 (Completed README)

-## 🚀 Overview
-RecipeBookApp is a modern iOS application designed to help users discover, cook, and manage recipes.
-With a sleek interface, onboarding experience, and robust features, it makes culinary exploration delightful and easy.

 ---